 “I don’t think women really help each other at work,” wrote in one woman (we’ll call her Jennifer) who worked in sales at a Fortune 500 company.
 “They’re competitive, and the more senior they get, the more they act like having another woman at the table hurts their own chances of standing out.”
 But, she explained, she left a job review on Fairygodboss “because [the site is] about women helping each other in the abstract.”

 It took a few seconds for this to sink in.
-By sharing information with other women in the world at large, Jennifer wasn’t jeopardizing her next promotion, or helping any specific colleague get ahead at the expense of her own career.
+By sharing information with other women in the world at large, Jennifer wasn’t jeopardizing her next promotion or helping any specific colleague get ahead at the expense of her own career.

-When we ask women who are “super sharers” about their own work experiences, their motivation for sharing is usually altruistic.
+When we ask women who are “super-sharers” about their own work experiences, their motivation for sharing is usually altruistic.
 Most of these women are generous and believe that teamwork in the workplace, and helping other women succeed, is a win-win.
 But occasionally we do run into people like Jennifer, who may not particularly want to help female colleagues in their own office, but can at least understand that women benefit by banding together on workplace issues more generally.

 Social scientists have long made generalizations about the way that women interact with each other.
-In her book You Just Don’t Understand: Men and Women in Conversation, social linguistics professor Barbara Tannen describes how boys and girls learn different approaches to conversation.
+In her book You Just Don’t Understand: Men and Women in Conversation, social linguistics professor Barbara Tannen describes how boys and girls learn different approaches to a conversation.
 She summarizes the difference this way: Females engage in “rapport-talk,” while males learn “report-talk.”
 “Rapport talk” is a communication style meant to promote social affiliation and emotional connection.
 “Report talk” is focused on exchanging information without an emotional component.

 These language patterns reflect a complex set of cultural norms, as well as the social expectation that women behave in supportive and collaborative ways in their daily lives.
-Gender dynamics don’t disappear at work, so when women break these "rules," a competitive office can become a minefield.
+Gender dynamics don’t disappear at work, so when women break these "rules," a competitive office with female rivalry can become a minefield.
 It’s made even worse by all the advice out there that women need to "act like men" in order to get ahead.
 There is so much conflicting information, and study after study shows us that likeability is a uniquely sensitive issue for women in leadership roles.

 While it's unfair to judge women who don’t play by these unspoken social "rules," there’s also no doubt that there are some mean girls at work — women actively sabotage other women in the workplace.
 For starters, there are the women whom Sallie Krawcheck, CEO of Ellevest, has called “The Queen Bees.”
 This refers to “the senior women who don’t help other women advance” and even go so far as to kick away the ladder and essentially be a workplace bully.